 “It’s no big deal.
 My gift is really good for constructing things.”

 Around me, the rest were relaxing.
 Not entirely.
 After the nonsense with the Union we probably wouldn’t ever relax totally again in a situation like this.
 But a bit.

 I looked up and saw why they were easing up.
-People were coming out of the Union trucks.
+People were coming out of the Pantheon trucks.
 A couple dozen people spilled out, must have been crammed in the backs, and among them were ten people who had that special strut that people who think that they are Gods develop.

 In the middle of this crew was Krishna.

 There was a moment of tension, where Haunter and Preventer faced off with the Pantheon team, but it didn’t last.
 They all headed over to the raised up platform I’d built, while the audience that the Pantheon had brought started to kind of awkwardly blend with the one that we’d raised in Redo.